-- Culture Clash: Various examples, between Aboriginal Australians and Caucasian Australians, Asian Australians and Caucasian Australians, but perhaps the most interesting example is between a Vietnamese girl and her Vietnamese Australian cousin, who initially do not understand each other for cultural, but also personal reasons, at all.
+- Culture Clash: Various examples, between Aboriginal Australians and white Australians, Asian Australians and white Australians, but perhaps the most interesting example is between a Vietnamese girl and her Vietnamese Australian cousin, who initially do not understand each other for cultural, but also personal reasons, at all.

 - Deliberate Values Dissonance: Used, despite it being a kid's program.
 Most memorably, a bastard little girl is shunned by many in her community, meaning she can't even sell her vegetables to get by in life, and also a character who treats Australian Aborigines like wild animals.
 Also features a child convict who is treated like crap.

 - Due to the Dead: Lorna's funeral at the end of the 1928 episode.